Common Azure Cosmos DB use cases

 Web and mobile applications

-Azure Cosmos DB is commonly used within web and mobile applications, and is particularly well suited for modeling social interactions, integrating with third-party services, and for building rich personalized experiences.
+Azure Cosmos DB is commonly used within web and mobile applications, and is well suited for modeling social interactions, integrating with third-party services, and for building rich personalized experiences.
 The Cosmos DB SDKs can be used build rich iOS and Android applications using the popular Xamarin framework.

-A common use case for Azure Cosmos DB is to store and query user generated content (UGC) for web and mobile applications, particularly social media applications.
+A common use case for Azure Cosmos DB is to store and query user generated content (UGC) for web, mobile, and social media applications.
 Some examples of UGC are chat sessions, tweets, blog posts, ratings, and comments.
 Often, the UGC in social media applications is a blend of free form text, properties, tags, and relationships that are not bounded by rigid structure.
 Content such as chats, comments, and posts can be stored in Cosmos DB without requiring transformations or complex object to relational mapping layers.
 Data properties can be added or modified easily to match requirements as developers iterate over the application code, thus promoting rapid development.

 Applications that integrate with third-party social networks must respond to changing schemas from these networks.
 As data is automatically indexed by default in Cosmos DB, data is ready to be queried at any time.
 Hence, these applications have the flexibility to retrieve projections as per their respective needs.